 It isn’t unreasonable for jurors to expect prosecutors to rely on expert witnesses when they can.
 After all, the Constitution requires guilt to be prove beyond a reasonable doubt.
 If fresh blood found at the scene of the crime isn’t analyzed for DNA, a jury might reasonably wonder why the government didn’t do everything in its power to determine whether the blood belonged to a criminal suspect.

 Still, forensic evidence isn’t available in every case.
 Sometimes there’s no physical evidence to analyze.
-In other cases, municipal budgets may be inadequate to fund an expert.
+In other cases, budgets may be inadequate to fund an expert.
 When those circumstances occur, does a case become unwinnable?

 Concerns About the CSI Effect

 A state’s attorney in McLean County, Illinois recently warned readers of a Central Illinois newspaper that CSI is not realistic.
 When he questions potential jurors, he asks them whether they “expect to see satellite imagery and laser grid analysis.”
+His questions are intended to remind jurors that high tech evidence isn’t needed or available in every case.

 Whether the CSI effect actually exists is open to debate.
 A 2006 survey asked participants whether they would expect to see various kinds of evidence in seven different cases ranging from murder to theft.
 Participants were asked, for example, whether they would expect to see “eyewitness evidence,” “some kind of scientific evidence,” “fingerprint evidence,” and “DNA evidence.”